How Should I Respond When Someone Cancels a Date?

 Sometimes someone cancels and then reappears days later acting like nothing happened.

-Just because she returns does not mean her consistency will.
+Just because she comes back does not mean her consistency changed.
+Her reappearance is not the answer.
+Her pattern is.

 Respond politely.